ellio86/stack-overflow-chrome-extension/README.md

 # Stack overflow chrome extension
 ## Summary
 This extension will check the current page, and if the current page is a stack overflow page it will create an alert on the page to let the user know that the thread that they are viewing may be out of date.

+\[planned]
 It will also provide a link to the latest documentation for the language being viewed and also a link to the most recent answer of the thread, for if the user wanted to skip straight to it.

 ## Screenshots
 ![chrome_dkcxhdd3CN](https://github.com/ellio86/stack-overflow-chrome-extension/assets/55849851/9bb76fc0-de7e-4f47-98c8-e7fec5e0e622)